rasenshuriken12/Python_Journal/8_NumPy/README.md

 - **Tools for integrating C/C++ code**
 - **Random number generation**

+❇️ NumPy arrays are similar to Python lists in some ways but are distinct and optimized for numerical and scientific computing.

 ▶️ Creating a Numpy Array

 🔸 Creating a 1D array